Eggborough power station: Closure

 In September 2015, the owners announced the plant was expected to stop producing electricity by the end of March 2016.
 However, less than two months before the closure, in February 2016 it was announced that the plant would continue to operate for at least another twelve months through to March 2017.
-In late 2013, there had been plans to convert the station to biomass, however the plans were scrapped after the transition was not identified as “provisionally affordable”.
+In late 2013, there were plans to convert the station to biomass, however the plans were scrapped after the transition was not identified as "provisionally affordable".

 On 1 August, it was announced that a further unit would be available to run commercially from mid September 2016.
-Units 1 and 2 will generate for National Grid under the Supplementary Balance Reserve contracts providing 775 MW.
+Units 1 and 2 would generate for National Grid under the Supplementary Balance Reserve contracts, providing 775 MW.
 Unit 4 returned to commercial operation on 16 September 2016 to generate 440 MW into the wholesale market following six months of deep maintenance.

-On 26 August 2016, Eggborough Power Limited (EPL) proposed to develop a new Eggborough Gas-Fired Power Station on the site of its existing coal-fired power station.
-The new power station would be a combined cycle gas turbine or 'CCGT' plant with three units generating 2,000 MW.
-Outline plans for the new development involved demolishing the coal fired site and building a new gas connection.
-Permission for the construction of the new power station was granted by the UK Government in September 2018.

 On 2 February 2018, it was announced that Eggborough would close the following September.
 Eggborough power station stopped generating and de-synced on 23 March 2018.
 Generator 4 was the last operational unit and was declared unavailable at 02:00.
 Eggborough power station was bought by St Francis Group in 2019, with a plan to demolish the power station and build warehouse units in its place.

 In July 2021, about one mile of redundant railway track was donated and moved to the Wensleydale Railway.

 Demolition

 In late 2019, work began on clearing materials from the coal yard which was followed by asbestos removal and preparation of the towers for demolition.

 On 1 August 2021, just after 08:00, four of the eight cooling towers were demolished as part of the redevelopment of the site.
 On 10 October 2021 at 09:00, the final four cooling towers were demolished.

 On 6 March 2022, the coal bunker building known as 'Bunker Bay' was demolished.
 The demolition was carried out by Birmingham-based contractors DSM.
 The Turbine Hall was dismantled prior to the DA Bay's demolition that was scheduled in June 2022.

 On 1 June 2022, a section of the boiler house known as 'DA Bay' was demolished.

 On 24 July 2022, at 10:00, the chimney stack and the main boiler house were demolished.
 This was the final explosive demolition at the site.

-Once demolition works are completed, the former station is expected to become an industrial site known as 'Core 62'.
+Once demolition works are completed, the former station site is expected to become an industrial site known as 'Core 62'.